akshayvkt/akshayvkt/README.md

-# 👋 Hi there, looks like you've visited my profile, for whatever reason that may be.
-I’m Akshay
+# 👋 Hi there, I’m Akshay
 - 👀 I’m interested in the potential of clean energy and AI towards creating a radically better future.
 - 🌱 I’m currently learning to code and aspire to translate these learnings towards building products that are useful to a large number of people.
 - ⚡ I work as a Product Owner at SunPower, where I'm working to 📈 our residential energy storage fleet to hundreds of thousands of homes.